-We analyze all results and categorize them into success and failure modes.
-Among versions that were killed by our assertions, the changes typically involved dataset pre-processing modifications (e.g., dropping different dataset columns~\cite{versiondataset}) and model architecture changes (e.g., changing the number of estimators in scikit-learn's Random Forest Classifier~\cite{version_modelarch}).
+\looseness=-1 Among versions that were killed by our assertions, the changes typically involved dataset pre-processing modifications (e.g., dropping different dataset columns~\cite{versiondataset}) and model architecture changes (e.g., changing the number of estimators in scikit-learn's Random Forest Classifier~\cite{version_modelarch}).
 These are typically detected via our \datasetAssert and \modelArchAssert assertions, respectively.
-Often, such changes also significantly change the performance of the ML pipeline, which is then detected by our \modelPerfAssert assertions.
-For example, a version of the notebook~\cite{version_modelperf} was killed by all three kinds of assertions.
-Most missed regressions fell into one of two categories: (1) cases where the changes made did not modify the program’s semantics, and (2) cases with significant changes to data pre-processing or model architecture, which hindered the automatic transfer of original assertions.
-Manually transferring the original assertions may improve the detection of such regressions.
+Often, such changes also significantly affect the performance of the ML pipeline, which is then detected by our \modelPerfAssert assertions.
+For example, a notebook version~\cite{version_modelperf} was killed by all three kinds of assertions.
+Most missed regressions fall into one of the two categories: (1) the changes made did not modify the program's semantics, and (2) significant changes to data pre-processing or model architecture hindered the automatic transfer of original assertions.

-\subsection{RQ5.
-How does \tool's configuration affect the passrate and mutation score of the generated assertions?}

-To study the impact of configurations on passrate and mutation score, we randomly sample $100$ notebooks and use \tool to generate assertions while the varying number of iterations ($10$, $30$, $50$), confidence levels ($0.95$, $0.99$, $0.999$), and the number of pytest runs ($30$, $100$) used to measure the passrate.
-Table~\ref{tab:rq_flakiness} summarizes the results.
-We observe that increasing the iterations or confidence level allows for larger sample sizes or looser assertion bound, thereby improving the passrate.
-However, more iterations increase \tool's runtime, while higher confidence levels reduce the mutation score.
-Also, using $100$ pytest runs yields passrate comparable to those from $30$ runs, suggesting that $30$ runs suffice for passrate evaluation.
-To balance these trade-offs, our tool uses $30$ iterations, a confidence level of $0.99$, and $30$ pytest runs by default.
-Users can adjust these configurations based on their priorities and observations of passrate, mutation score, and runtime.
+\Comment{ We also manually inspected a random sample of $20$ versions to evaluate the correctness of our assertion transfer mechanism.
+Overall, the transfer mechanism is highly effective, with only very rare cases of incorrect transfers.
+These incorrect transfers mainly occur when preceding statements are textually identical across versions, but the surrounding context differs semantically.
+For assertions that are not transferred, the main reason is that the corresponding statements in the latest version are missing in the older version, making the assertions non-transferrable.
+In a small of number cases, the corresponding statements are only partially similar but involve substantial refactoring across versions, making it difficult to determine whether a transfer is valid, even under manual inspection. } \Comment{